The Majority of Consumers Lose at Arbitration

 Arbitration provisions in consumer contracts are not voluntary, especially when an entire industry has adopted them.

-Auto dealers are independent from the manufacturers so you should also check your warranty book for their arbitration clause.
+Auto dealers are independent from the manufacturers so you should also check your warranty book for their clause.
 This pre-litigation requirement is included in most manufacturers’ warranty manuals.

-The manufacturer’s warranty probably requires you to participate in a non-binding “informal dispute settlement procedure” (arbitration) through either the BBB’s Auto Line® program or another provider called the Dispute Settlement Board.
-This arbitration is non-binding in the sense that if you don’t like the outcome, you can pursue the warranty claim in court.
+The manufacturer’s warranty probably requires you to participate in a non-binding “informal dispute settlement procedure” through either the BBB’s Auto Line® program or another provider called the Dispute Settlement Board.
+This is non-binding in the sense that if you don’t like the outcome, you can pursue the warranty claim in court.

-With arbitration, the parties bring their case to an arbitrator who reviews the complaint and makes a decision.
+Arbitration is when the parties involved bring their case to an arbitrator who reviews the complaint and makes a decision.
+With mediation, a non-binding process, the final decision is reached between the two conflicting parties; the mediator does not decide the outcome.

 Arbitrated decisions are binding on the manufacturer, once accepted by the consumer.
 If the consumer wins, the manufacturer has to accept and abide by the arbitrator’s decision, which is most likely going to be in favor of the manufacturer and/or dealership because they are paying the arbitrator’s fees.

 BBB Arbitration vs. Lemon Lawsuit